Sina-Soltani/Parbad/CONTRIBUTING.md

 - **Do** write human readable codes.
 If you don't know how search for:
   - Clean Code
   - C# Naming Convention
-- **Do** Do create a new branch from the `master` branch.
+- **Do** create a new branch from the `master` branch.
   - Branch name pattern: `[feature|bug]/[issue number]_[name]`
   - Examples: `feature/70_AddingSomething`, `bug/80_FixingSomething`
-- **Do** Do write summary for codes (Interfaces, Classes, Methods, Properties, etc.) that are `public`, when you think that their usages are hard to understand.
+- **Do** write summary for codes (Interfaces, Classes, Methods, Properties, etc.) that are `public`, when you think that their usages are hard to understand.
 If your english is not so much good, don't worry, I will write suggestions for you during the code review.
-- **Do** Do let people know how your feature works by writing a nice and understandable Wiki guidline.
+- **Do** let people know how your feature works by writing a nice and understandable Wiki guidline.
 It's really kind from you and it will be added in [Wiki](https://github.com/Sina-Soltani/Parbad/wiki) page.

 ### Don't:
 - **Don't** use 3rd party libraries which are not popular.